mattermost/docs/source/install/cloud-changelog.md

 #### Performance
  - Reduced the number of menu components listening for keyboard and mouse events.
- - Rerendering of ``CustomStatusEmoji`` component is now avoided on post hovering.
+ - Re-rendering of ``CustomStatusEmoji`` component is now avoided on post hovering.
  - Removed the collapsed sidebar menu from the DOM on sidebar collapse and expand.
  - Re-rendering of ``TextBox`` links component below the post box while typing is now avoided.